Green

 Whether you grow them yourself or pick them at a PYO farm, or buy them at the

-market, their available fresh almost everywhere.
+market, they're available fresh almost everywhere.

 Here's what to look for!